newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-stream/README.md

     # Topics section, described later
 ```

-The `integrationName` must contain a descriptive name for the integration,
+The `instanceName` must contain a descriptive name.
+Names should be unique to avoid
-something like `com.newrelic.labs.sfdc.eventstream` is recommended.
+conflicts when the same cache or the same New Relic account is used for multiple instances.
+The attribute `sf.instance.name`, included on every generated event and log, contains
+this value, and can be used to filter data from different instances.

 The `appetite` must contain an integer with the maximum number of events to read
 per call.
 If unspecified, the default value is `10`.